 The Australian Government has identified malicious cyber activity as one of the most significant threats affecting government entities, businesses and individuals.
 ANAO audits have identified low levels of compliance with mandatory cyber security requirements under the Protective Security Policy Framework.

 An effective system of measuring and reporting performance is essential if government is to achieve its policy goals in a way that is transparent and accountable.
 It enables Parliament and the public to hold Australian Government entities accountable for the proper use of public resources and regulatory powers, and for the effectiveness of their service delivery.
-It allows entities to assess their outcomes and the impact of their programs and services on outcomes.
+Effective performance measurement allows entities to assess their outcomes and the impact of their programs and services on outcomes.
 It also supports entities to improve data quality and data analytic and evaluation capability.
-ANAO audits have found a low level of maturity in the development and implementation of the performance framework and therefore a low level of maturity in reporting to Parliament.
+ANAO auditshave found that while there is evidence that entities are taking steps to improve their performance reporting, ongoing improvement will require continued investment by entities to build capability and capacity to improve the quality of performance reporting to the Parliament.

 2. Topic development